Delivery presentation describes the way the baby is positioned to come down the birth canal for delivery.

 Occiput Posterior (OP)

-Your baby’s head is down, but is facing the wrong way.
-The baby faces the mother’s front instead of her back.
+In occiput posterior position, your baby's head is down, but it is facing the mother's front instead of her back.

 A baby in the transverse position is sideways.
 Often, the shoulders or back are over the mother's cervix.
 This is also called the shoulder, or oblique, position.